atulmittalg/TicTacToe_v4/README.md

     - Declaring Player X is winner when Left to Right Diagonal is filled with 3 'X' tokens.
     - Declaring Player O is winner when Left to Right Diagonal is filled with 3 'O' tokens.
     - Declaring Game is a Draw when 9 chances are played and there are no tokens filled 3 in a row.
+    - Restricting play of next turn when game as resulted in a Win.
+    - Restricting play of next turn when game as resulted in a Draw.